pkpk1717/Song-recommender-system/readme.md

 This notebook also compares both the models and by far the second model beats the first model.
 The preformance analysis of the models are based on AUC(Area Under the Curve).

+The dataset is in different rar files.
+Please download all the parts if you need to.